HuiLin0220/Usformer/README.md

 # Usformer: A Small Network for Left Atrium Segmentation of 3D LGE MRI
 Code for two papers:
 (1)
-(2) Usformer: A Small Network for Left Atrium Segmentation of 3D LGE MRI
+(2) Usformer: A Small Network for Left Atrium Segmentation of 3D LGE MRI.

-Usformer is developed based on the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.

 ## Dataset